Top of the page

-Crohn's disease is a lifelong inflammatory bowel disease (IBD).
-Parts of the digestive tract get swollen and irritated and may develop deep sores called ulcers.
-Crohn's disease usually occurs in the last part of the small intestine and the first part of the large intestine.
-But it can develop anywhere from the mouth to the anus.
+Crohn's disease is a lifelong inflammatory bowel disease.
+Parts of the digestive tract get swollen and irritated and may develop sores called ulcers.
+It usually occurs in the last part of the small intestine and the first part of the large intestine.
+But it can occur anywhere from the mouth to the anus.

 Talk with your doctor about the best treatments for you.
-You may need medicines that help prevent or treat flare-ups of the disease.
+You may need medicines that help prevent or treat flare-ups.
 You may need surgery to remove part of your bowel if you have an abnormal opening in the bowel (fistula), an abscess, or a bowel obstruction.
-In some cases, surgery is needed if medicines do not work.
-But symptoms often return to other areas of the intestines after surgery.

 Call 911 anytime you think you may need emergency care.
 For example, call if: